-When implementing cloud ERP software, it is important that milestones, and time frames for achieving the milestones, be established.
+When implementing cloud ERP software, it is important that milestones, and time frames for achieving the milestones, be established between companies and ERP consulting companies.
 These milestones and time frames must be realistic.

 One common reason why companies experience trouble when implementing cloud ERP software solutions is because “feature creep” sets in, that is, features keep being developed and added, resulting in the project never being completed.